LESSON No. 3

-1. TOPIC: “PATHOLOGICAL PROCESSES OCCURING IN THE RESISTANT.
-MORPHOLOGICAL ELEMENTS OF DEFEAT".
+1. TOPIC: “PATHOLOGICAL PROCESSES ARISING IN COMMITMENT.
+MORPHOLOGICAL ELEMENTS OF THE LESION.”

 2. Purpose of the lesson: To study the pathological processes that occur in the oral mucosa in various diseases and the morphological elements for each pathology.

-3. Lesson plan: to distinguish between individual pathological processes occurring in the OM,
+3. Lesson plan: distinguish individual pathological processes occurring in the oral mucosa,

-to distinguish between the primary elements of the lesion, to distinguish the secondary elements of the lesion,
+distinguish between primary elements of the lesion, distinguish between secondary elements of the lesion,

-to determine the various stages of development of the lesion element, to differentiate the elements of the lesion that are similar to each other, to distinguish the elements of the lesion.
+determine the various stages of development of the lesion element, differentiate the lesion elements that are similar to each other, distinguish the lesion elements.

 THEORETICAL PART

-Pathological processes are expressed in a change in color, integrity and relief of the oral mucosa.
-It is especially important to be able to distinguish between degenerative processes in the epithelium for the diagnosis of OCM disease.
+Pathological processes are expressed in changes in the color, integrity and relief of the mucous membranes.
+It is especially important for diagnosing OM disease to be able to distinguish between degenerative processes in the epithelium.

 Spongiosis - accumulation of fluid between the cells of the spinous layer.
-The fluid, accumulating, can open the protoplasmic bridges of cells and, filling the cavities, form bubbles.
+The liquid, accumulating, can open the protoplasmic bridges of cells and, filling the cavities, form bubbles.

-Ballooning degeneration - violation of the connection between the cells of the spinous layer, which leads to the free location of individual cells or their groups in the exudate, forming bubbles in the form of balls (baloons).
+Ballooning degeneration - disruption of the connection between the cells of the spinous layer, which leads to the free arrangement of individual cells or their groups in the exudate, forming bubbles in the form of balls (balloons).

-Acantholysis is a degenerative change in the cells of the spinous layer, which is expressed in the melting of intercellular protoplasmic bridges.
+Acantholysis is a degenerative change in the cells of the spinous layer, expressed in the melting of intercellular protoplasmic bridges.

 Acanthosis is a thickening of the cells of the spinous layer, characteristic of inflammation.

-Hyperkeratosis is excessive keratinization due to a violation of the phenomena of desquamation or increased production of keratinized cells.
+Hyperkeratosis is excessive keratinization due to disruption of desquamation phenomena or increased production of keratinized cells.

-Parakeratosis is a violation of the process of keratinization, which is expressed in incomplete keratinization of the surface cells of the spinous layer.
+Parakeratosis is a disorder of the keratinization process, which is expressed in incomplete keratinization of the superficial cells of the spinous layer.

 Papillomatosis is the growth of the papillary layer towards the epithelium.

-There are primary elements of the lesion, i.e. arising independently, and secondary, developing from primary ones.
+There are primary elements of the lesion, i.e. arising independently, and secondary, developing from the primary.
 In addition, a monomorphic type of lesion is determined - an accumulation of homogeneous primary elements, and a polymorphic type of lesion - an accumulation of heterogeneous primary elements.
-Different stages of development of one element - false polymorphism.
+Different stages of development of one element are false polymorphism.

 PRIMARY MORPHOLOGICAL ELEMENTS: